TakashiHubOfc/Takashi-Hub1/README.md

 RunService.RenderStepped:Connect(function()
 	if killAuraAtivo then
 		for _, p in pairs(Players:GetPlayers()) do
-			if p ~= LocalPlayer and p.Character and p.Character:FindFirstChild("Humanoid") then
+			if p ~= LocalPlayer and p.Character and p.Character:FindFirstChild("Humanoid") and p.Character:FindFirstChild("HumanoidRootPart") then
-				local h = p.Character.Humanoid
+				local humanoid = p.Character.Humanoid
+				local hrp = p.Character.HumanoidRootPart
-				if h.Health > 0 then
+				if humanoid.Health > 0 and (hrp.Position - LocalPlayer.Character.HumanoidRootPart.Position).Magnitude < 10 then
-					h:TakeDamage(2)
+					local guiChildren = PlayerGui:GetDescendants()
+					local isAlly = false
+					for _, v in pairs(guiChildren) do
+						if v:IsA("TextLabel") and v.Text == p.DisplayName then
+							isAlly = true
+							break
+						end
+					end
+					if not isAlly then
+						humanoid:TakeDamage(5)
+					end
 				end
 			end
 		end